mattriley/agile-avatars/README.md

 - Beginner friendly.
 Minimise prerequisite knowledge.
 - Approachable to developers of varying backgrounds and experience.
 - Reduce cognitive load.
 Simplicity.
 Minimalism.
 Organisation.
 Ability to maintain a mental model.
+- Minimise "infrastructure code".
+Not attempting duplicate mainstream design patterns or build a resuable framework.
 - Low maintenance.
 Avoid dependencies that could impact the application in a material way.
 - Flexibility.
 Avoid dependencies that take over the control flow of the application.
 - Easy to change.
 Tests run fast.
 Tests are behavioural.
 - Functional leaning.
 Avoid strict functional programming.
 - Enables merciless refactoring.
+- Embrace JavaScript as a dynamically typed language.

 Further reading: